OCTRI/ember-i18next/README.md

     this._super();
     var i18n = this.get('i18n');

-    // preload-special is a name that can be used to unregister the action later i18n.registerPostInitAction('preload-special', function () {
+    // my-fancy-action is a name that can be used to unregister the action later i18n.registerPostInitAction('my-fancy-action', function () {
       // do preloading
     });
   }